-Digital products have many advantages that make them uniquely attractive to sell:
+Selling digital products has many advantages that makes it uniquely attractive to entrepreneurs:

-- Extremely high-profit margins: There’s no recurring cost of goods, so you retain the majority of your sales in profits.
+- High profit margins.
+There’s no recurring cost of goods, so you retain the majority of your sales in profits.

-- Flexible products: You can offer products for free to build your email list, monthly paid subscriptions for access to exclusive digital content, or licenses to use your digital products.
+- Flexible products.
+You can offer free products to build your email list, monthly paid subscriptions for access to exclusive digital content, or licenses to use your digital products.
 You have a lot of options as to how you incorporate digital products into your business.

-But digital products also come with specific challenges you’ll need to watch out for:
+But online digital products also come with specific challenges you’ll need to watch out for:

-- You’re competing with free content: With digital goods, consumers can probably find free alternatives to what you’re selling.
-You’ll have to think carefully about the niche you target, offer premium value with your products and build your brand in order to compete.
+- You’re competing with free content.
+With digital goods, consumers can probably find free alternatives to what you’re selling.
+You’ll have to think carefully about the niche you target, the types of products you sell, and how to write your product descriptions.
+You’ll also want to offer high-quality products and know how to build your brand in order to compete.

-- Susceptible to piracy/theft: You need to take precautions and reduce these risks by employing the right tools to protect your products.
+- You’re susceptible to piracy/theft.
+You need to take precautions and reduce these risks by employing the right tools to protect your products.

 Most of these challenges can be overcome, however, if you employ the right tools when designing your digital product business.